 Do this: Choose light, neutral colors.
 If you can’t replace carpets, clean them thoroughly.

-Cost: The cost of new carpet varies around the United States, but it’s easy to get an estimate from installers and some stores offer free installation with a minimum purchase.
+Cost: The cost of new carpeting varies around the U.S., but it’s easy to get an estimate from installers.
+Some stores offer free installation with a minimum purchase.
 Get a rough estimate for carpets and installation by entering your ZIP code into the carpet installation cost calculator at homewyse.

 8. Ugly paint

-Do this: Repaint, if possible.
-If not, for a quick fix, clean the exterior thoroughly with a power washer.
+Do this: If possible, repaint inside and out.
+For a quick fix, clean the exterior thoroughly with a power washer.

 Cost: Renting a power washer costs well under $50 a day.
-An investment of $1,406 in repainting improved sale prices by an average of $2,176, according to a survey of real estate agents by HomeGain, which sells marketing programs to real estate professionals.
+An investment of $1,406 in repainting improved sale prices by an average of $2,176, according to the HomeGain survey of real estate agents.

 9. Undone repairs